Rabbi Meir

 Rabbi Meir (רַבִּי מֵאִיר) was a Jewish sage who lived in the time of the Mishnah.
-He was one of the Tannaim of the fourth generation (139-163).
-He is the third most frequently mentioned sage in the Mishnah and is mentioned over 3,000 times in the Babylonian Talmud.
+He was one of the Tannaim of the fourth generation (139–163), and a disciple of Rabbi Akiva.
+He is the second most frequently mentioned sage in the Mishnah and is mentioned over 3,000 times in the Babylonian Talmud.
 His wife Bruriah is one of the few women cited in the Gemara.

 Biography

-He was born in Asia Minor.
-According to the Talmud, his father was a descendant of the Roman Emperor Nero who, it is said, escaped death at the time of his deposition and became subsequently a convert to Judaism.